-Instead of regular chocolate cake, I used a chocolate chiffon.
-The filling was pretty basic – it’s based on Murray Jaffe’s recipe and it’s perfect because it has a reasonable number of egg yolks (2 as opposed to 4-7), is easy to make, and yields just enough to fill a split 9 inch cake.
-As for the glaze, I used a ganache from an old Cuisine at Home recipe….one which I noted was “perfect” the last time I tried it.
+So here’s the new cake!
+The cake part is a chocolate chiffon.
+The filling is one based on Murray Jaffe’s recipe and is great because it only has 2 egg yolks.
+And then there’s the glaze.
+It’s a ganache glaze from an old Cuisine at Home recipe — one which I noted was “perfect” the last time I tried it.

 UPDATE: This is a time consuming recipe, but it’s not exactly difficult.
 I have revised it slightly over the years.
 For the cake, I use the chiffon recipe below, but you can use any good 1 layer chocolate cake recipe.
 A trick I use for splitting cakes is to put a long metal skewer through the cake, then guide a knife through the cake sideways, using the skewer as a level base.